-1. Repair or Reset Windows Security
+1. Repair or Reset the Windows Security App

-2. Restart The Security Center Service
+3. Restart the Security Center Service

 After that, check to see if Windows Security is working fine.